-- At the December 2019 Organic Grower Summit, Nikki Rodoni, CEO and founder of Measure to Improve, stated "More and more growers are being asked by food companies to communicate everything from fertilizer efficiency to water efficiency to energy efficiency, as well as social responsibility.
-All of this is an effort by food companies to mitigate their risk in the supply chain and to also credibly market that their products are sustainably sourced.
-All of this being driven by customers making a shift to more sustainable products. - Per "Managing Business Risk in the Food and Beverage Industry," prepared by Cambashi, Inc., "To compete, midsize companies across the industry have stepped up research and development (R&D) to improve on and leverage existing brands and product lines for new applications, markets, and regions.
+- Per "Managing Business Risk in the Food and Beverage Industry," prepared by Cambashi, Inc., "To compete, midsize companies across the industry have stepped up research and development (R&D) to improve on and leverage existing brands and product lines for new applications, markets, and regions.
 The way people eat and what they eat around the globe continually changes, and this is driving co-ops and processors to research and develop new types of packaging, a wider variety of flavors, partially prepared options, and facilities dedicated to organic, allergy-free, or kosher foods.
 To support these shifts, companies are building or expanding facilities with state-of-the-art technologies and systems for development, testing, processing, and packaging."
-We can assist companies by providing third party verification and other technology solutions to help companies compete on brand innovation. - Producers, restaurant chains and retailers with dominant market shares and large buying power, like Dannon, Tyson, McDonald's, Chick-Fil-A, Costco, and Wal-Mart, are leading the way in prioritizing sustainable food supply initiatives in response to consumer demands.
+We can assist companies by providing third party verification and other technology solutions to help companies compete on brand innovation. - Per the May 2020 blog post from CompareEthics.com, "independent, third-party testing and certification benefits brands in many ways.
+Firstly, verification showcases compliance with national or international standards and regulations.
+Consumers and brand competitors should have no reason to be suspicious of your business.
+Verification also demonstrates a commitment to safety and quality.
+This is key for customer retention.
+Verifying a product also increases credibility, trust and acceptance with retailers, consumers, and other regulators.
+This essentially strengthens your business case and future proofs your company.
+Obviously brands themselves also benefit from enhanced product quality and minimize risks, losses, and negative press by verifying each product." - Producers, restaurant chains and retailers with dominant market shares and large buying power, like Dannon, Tyson, McDonald's, Chick-Fil-A, Costco, and Wal-Mart, are leading the way in prioritizing sustainable food supply initiatives in response to consumer demands.
 With information literally at our fingertips, Google searches and smart phone apps are making it easier to expose where sustainable food supply chains are, and where they are not.
 We believe our technology will play a key role in capturing data to improve processes, yields and communicate our customer's values, practices and other initiatives to consumers. - Producers, packers, distributors and retailers understand that verification, identification and traceability are key competitive differentiators.
 Oftentimes, it is necessary for export into international markets, including Korea, Russia, China and the European Union.